 It is the student's responsibility to notify and consult with either the instructor or program department/school, depending on the situation, as soon as circumstances arise that are likely to affect their academic performance.
-(See Section I of Policy 134 on Academic Consideration and Appeals.)
+(Policy 167).
 It is also the student's responsibility to attempt to resolve all course related issues with the instructor and then, if necessary, with the Chair/director of the teaching department/school as soon as they arise.